jcouv/roslyn/async-iterator.md

 | `IAsyncEnumerator<T>` used with `await MoveNextAsync()` and `Current` | `IEnumerator<T>` used with `MoveNext()` and `Current` |
 | `IAsyncDisposable` used with `await DisposeAsync()` | `IDisposable` used with `Dispose()` |

-So it is unsurprising that the lowering for `await foreach` is very similar to that of a `foreach`.
+So it is unsurprising that the code generated from `await foreach` is very similar to that of a `foreach`.

 The following:
 ```C#